Augmenting Batch Exchanges with Constant Function Market Makers: A Convex Program for 2-asset WGS Demands

 \begin{theorem} The following program is convex and always feasible.
-Its objective value is always nonnegative.
-If either Assumption \ref{ass:nondegenerate} or Assumption \ref{ass:nonempty} holds, then at optimum, its objective value is $0$ and optimal solutions correspond to exchange market equilibria.
+Its objective value is always non-negative.
+When the objective value is $0$, the solution forms an exchange market equilibrium with nonzero prices, and when such an equilibrium exists, the minimum objective value is $0$.